-- 2-10.a. does not apply to "aircraft" that meet all of the following: - a.
-Were first manufactured before 1946; - b.
-Do not incorporate items specified by the Group 2 Munitions List, unless the items are required to meet safety or airworthiness standards of a Wassenaar Arrangement Participating State; and - c.
-Do not incorporate weapons specified by the Group 2 Munitions List, unless inoperable and incapable of being returned to operation. - 2-11.
-Electronic equipment, "spacecraft" and components, not specified elsewhere on the Group 2 Munitions List, as follows: - a.
+2-10.a. does not apply to "aircraft" that meet all of the following:

+Were first manufactured before 1946;

+- b.
+Do not incorporate items specified by the Munitions List, unless the items are required to meet safety or airworthiness standards of civil aviation authorities of one or more Wassenaar Arrangement Participating States; and - c.
+Do not incorporate weapons specified by the Munitions List, unless inoperable and incapable of being returned to operation. - 2-11.
+Electronic equipment, "spacecraft" and components, not specified elsewhere on the Munitions List, as follows: - a.
 Electronic equipment specially designed for military use and specially designed components therefor;